cheif/dual-keyboards/README.md

 DualKeyboard is **not mine.** It was written by Chance Miller of [http://dotdotcomorg.net/](http://dotdotcomorg.net/).
 I have preserved it on GitHub in case his site disappears from the Internet.

 To use, simply compile using `Makefile` and then run `./alterkeys`.
 You may need to check "Enable access for assistive devices" in the Universal Access preference pane if you haven't done so already.

+## Install on startup

+Running `sudo make install` installs the utility into /usr/bin and adds a startupitem to /Library/LaunchDaemons, restart for effect.